 Demographic characteristics reflect the information available in the most recent record of a person in a calendar year.
-For example, if the most recent record is from the month of March 2015, then the person's location of residence, gender, and other demographic information will be as of March 2015.
+For example, if the most recent record is from the month of March 2017, then the person's location of residence, gender, and other demographic information will be as of March 2017.
 The only exception is for age, which is calculated as of December 31st of the reporting year.

-Only residents of Colorado are included in the analysis, that is, persons whose most recent record indicates that the person resides in a ZIP code within the state of Colorado.
-The measures are also displayed by rural and urban populations, a grouping that is originally based on the U.S. Office of Management and Budget county-level designation: counties which are part of a Metropolitan Statistical Area are considered "urban", all other counties are considered "rural."
+Only residents of Colorado are included in the reports, that is, persons whose most recent record indicates that the person resides in a ZIP code within the state of Colorado.
+The measures are also displayed by rural and urban populations, a grouping that is originally based on the U.S. Office of Management and Budget county-level designation: counties which are part of a Metropolitan Statistical Area are considered "urban", all other counties, whether frontier or rural, are considered "rural" in the Summary Tables2 Geographic Groupings Geographic breakdowns available in the report include counties and Health Statistics Regions (HSRs).
+HSRs represent geographic areas assigned by the Colorado Department of Public Health and Environment in partnership with state and local public health officials.
+Typically, an HSR represents a group of adjacent counties.
+Some HSRs, however, represent a single county.